The Garden of Odin

 So, this was a fun ride.
 But it is time to move on to something else.

-The code here is in the bustan repositry.
+The code here is in the bustan repository.
 You can see the evolution of the code, and much of what is in this article, through the git history.

 Until later.